Course information

 Biostatistics MATH-449: (5 credits) – SPRING

-Multivariate statistics with R ENV-513 (4 credits) – FALL
+Multivariate statistics in R ENV-513 (4 credits) – FALL

 Data required for ecosystem assessment is typically multidimensional.
 Multivariate statistical tools allow us to summarize and model multiple ecological parameters.
 This course provides a conceptual introduction and guidelines for the use of multivariate statistical tools using the R platform.